 My first experience programming was in middle school, playing with QBasic and building terrible Star Trek websites with DHTML and Perl.
 While attending high school, they decided that they needed to offer a programming course, so naturally they put their business math teacher with no experience in charge.
 By the end of the school year the class had switched from C++ to Java, it had dropped from 25 students to 6, and the teacher was asking me how to do things.
 That's probably the moment I realized programming could be more than a hobby for me.

 While I love programming first and foremost, as in high school, my greatest asset has always been my ability to "translate" between the logical thinking required for development and the natural way people actually work.
-For 10 years I put that to use working as a marketer with developer skills, but I'm happy now to bring those abilities to Level 12 as a Project Advocate, helping to bridge the gap between development, clients, and end users.
+For 10 years I put that to use working as a marketer with developer skills, but I'm happy now to bring those abilities to Level 12, helping to bridge the gap between development, clients, and end users.

 I have been with my wife since 2008, and we do everything together from hiking to kayaking, binge watching shows on rainy weekends, garage saling on nice ones, discovering new food, and taking random road trips as often as possible.
-We're moments away from adding a third partner to the mix, a baby girl, due in May.
+We have a daughter who blows us away daily with her intelligence, creativity, and self-proclaimed hilarity.

 While I would never use the word "geek", if you could dig up archives of the awful Star Trek sites I built in middle school you certainly might.
 It would probably help to search in Klingon.